+The environmental protection department manages Saudi Aramco's environmental compliance programmes.
+The department also works with the Saudi Aramco Group's upstream and downstream businesses to create the company's environmental preparedness programmes.
 Saudi Aramco aims to be a global leader in protecting the environment.
 To achieve this vision, Saudi Aramco focuses on the following key objectives:

-- Compliance: Saudi Aramco seeks to attain the highest level of compliance with environmental regulations/standards. - Performance: Saudi Aramco seeks to enhance environmental performance through optimising its operations to conserve resources and minimise the environmental footprint of its operations. - Stewardship: Saudi Aramco assumes a proactive role in enhancing environmental protection in Saudi Arabia, through pursuing initiatives to raise environmental awareness in the country and by championing environmental stewardship initiatives to conserve biodiversity and natural habitats.
+- Compliance: Saudi Aramco seeks to comply with all applicable environmental laws, regulations and corporate policies.
+Where there are no established national regulations in the Kingdom, Saudi Aramco has developed environmental standards aligned with many industry best practices and compatible with the Kingdom's environmental protection objectives. - Performance: Saudi Aramco seeks to enhance environmental performance through optimising its operations to conserve resources and minimise the environmental footprint of its operations. - Stewardship: Saudi Aramco assumes a proactive role in enhancing environmental protection in Saudi Arabia, through pursuing initiatives to raise environmental awareness in the country and by championing environmental stewardship initiatives to conserve biodiversity and natural habitats.

 Saudi Aramco has developed a comprehensive set of environmental standards aligned with Saudi Arabia's regulations, regional protocols and best industry practices and has integrated environmental protection throughout its operations.
-Saudi Aramco applies its standards from the early stages of a project's site selection and engineering designs, where environmental assessments are performed and pollution control systems are specified and integrated into the design and construction phases of each facility.
-Subsequently, after completing the construction phase and commencing operations, each facility is subjected to environmental surveillance throughout its operational life cycle.
-Environmental scrutiny in the form of monitoring programmes, periodical compliance assessments and environmental studies forms part of a comprehensive process aiming to identify environmental gaps as well as performance enhancement opportunities.
-Saudi Aramco regularly sets targets, identifies optimal solutions and tracks the implementation of solutions to attain environmental compliance and enhance the environmental performance of its facilities.
-The environmental performance of Saudi Aramco's business units is monitored, measured, and reported through the EPD's Facility Environmental Performance Programme, and Saudi Aramco's topperforming business units are awarded the President's Award for Environmental Excellence on an annual basis.
+Saudi Aramco aims to ensure that its facilities are designed, constructed, and operated in compliance with these standards.
+Saudi Aramco applies these standards from the early stages of a project's site selection and engineering designs through its operational life cycle.
+Environmental scrutiny in the form of monitoring programmes, scheduled compliance and performance assessments and environmental studies forms part of a broader process aimed at identifying environmental gaps, as well as performance enhancement opportunities.
+Each subsidiary of Saudi Aramco is responsible establishing its own environmental compliance framework and monitoring on-going compliance.

-Another aspect of Saudi Aramco's environmental strategy is the Environmental Master Plan (the "EMP"), which provides a framework for attaining environmental objectives that require capital investment.
-The EMP currently includes 58 environmental capital projects aimed at achieving various environmental objectives, such as reducing emissions of air pollutants, maximising wastewater reuse and enhancing the quality of transportation fuels.
+Another aspect of Saudi Aramco's environmental strategy is the Environmental Master Plan (the "EMP"), which provides a framework for achieving Saudi Aramco's environmental objectives.
+As at 31 December 2018, the EMP included 36 environmental capital projects aimed at achieving various environmental objectives, such as reducing emissions of air pollutants, maximising wastewater reuse and enhancing the quality of transportation fuels.